Classroom Management Tool: The Four-Part Direction

 Classroom Management Tool

-One example of a skill teachers can use that will eliminate that particular problem is called the “Four-Part Direction.”1
+One example of a skill a teacher can use that will eliminate that particular problem is called the “Four-Part Direction.”1

 I hold my two hands out in front of me, like I am about to push two giant buttons in the air.
 I say the four parts of the “Four-Part Direction” sequence: